luke-h1/Infra/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request detailing the changes made
-6. Ensure the Azure playbook linter CI / CD pipeline has no errors when you make your PR and correct any issues if there are

 <hr>